-Daily/Weekly California COVID-19 Deaths
+California COVID-19 Memorial Installation

 Each stitched knot represents one person who died from COVID-19 in California.
 I used a stitch with a spherical shape because it is a perfect reference to the shape of a coronavirus virion.